gomods/athens/DETAILS.md

 Athens will ship with a CLI to construct and upload the zip file.

+## VCS

+Also note that, since Athens can act as a proxy, it may not store any code and just refer to a VCS repository + tag.
+See below for details on the proxy.

 # How Will Modules Be Served?

 We will provide two mechanisms for downloading modules: a proxy and a registry.